 A person cannot be a Tutor and a Tutee at the same time.

-Adds a lesson in VolunTier between a Tutor and Tutee.
+addLessonAdds a lesson in VolunTier between a Tutor and Tutee.
 A lesson must have a Tutor, a Tutee and a subject.

 Format: addLesson TUTOR_INDEX TUTEE_INDEX \s SUBJECT

-and the Tutee at the specified TUTEE_INDEX
+TUTOR_INDEX and the Tutee at the specified TUTEE_INDEX for the specified SUBJECT.Examples:

-Shows a list of all persons in VolunTier.
+addLesson 1 2 \s sciencelistShows a list of all persons in VolunTier.

 Format: list

-Edits an existing person in VolunTier.
+editEdits an existing person in VolunTier.

 Format: edit INDEX [\n NAME] [\p PHONE_NUMBER] [\e EMAIL] [\a ADDRESS] [\h HOURS] [\s SUBJECT]…